adapt0/smartplug/doc/internals.md

 ## Making contact

-Wonderful thing about hacking an ESP8266 is that all development can occur over a serial connection.
+Wonderful thing about hacking an ESP8266 is that all of the development can occur over a serial connection.
 Well, a serial connection and some way of putting the device into programming mode.

 For this you'll need a TTL 3V3 friendly 115200 serial interface.
-I've been using:
+I've been using this [USB to TTL cable from Adafruit](https://www.adafruit.com/product/954).

-[adafruit TTL thing]

-Now we need to establish four wired connections to the ESP8266: TX, RX, GPIO0, and GND.
+So we need to establish four wired connections to the ESP8266: TX, RX, GPIO0, and GND.

 With the housing removed we have easy access to the "top" row of pins of the housing for the ESP8266.
 Better yet it turns out that all of the needed pins are on this "top" row!